-I don’t know how it happened.
+I can speculate as much as I want about the reasons why I think photographic film is making a comeback.
+I personally think that it’s one part nostalgia and one part a desire for a more challenging and hands-on medium.
 Still, this morning after reading a post on Japan Camera Hunter, I found myself perusing film-centric websites such as the Analogue Wonderland, filtr, 595 and clicking around the vintage lens sections of eBay.

 Last weekend I mailed off a roll of Kodak Professional Ektar 100 to Boutique Film Lab in New York City for processing and prints.
 It was a roll of film I shot a year ago with my college Pentax P3.
 Until that roll of film, I had not used film since 1999.
 That’s when I switched to digital, which in modern times is more flexible, more capable and has better image quality in the sensors and lenses.
 Notice I didn’t write image resolution; I wrote “image quality”.